 10. Nikon/Canon/Sony 70-200mm f/2.8

 We listed a couple great 70-200mm f/2.8 lenses above, but going with your camera manufacturer’s version tends to offer improved quality and support.
-Canon, Nikon, Sony, and other brands offer their versions of these lens, and they tend to cost over $2,000.
+Canon, Nikon, Sony, and other brands offer their versions of this lens, and they tend to cost over $2,000.
 Serious photographers won’t mind the investment, though.

 Now you are ready to pack your bag with a worthy arsenal of glass to take on your photographic adventures.
 Regardless of your shooting needs, this list should get you started in the right direction.

-More Photography content:
+More photography content: